Explore Glacier Ice Caves in Alaska [2024]

 Mendenhall Glacier Ice Caves

-Maybe the most famous and easily accessible ice caves in Alaska are in Juneau, Alaska’s Capital.
+Maybe the most famous ice caves in Alaska are in Juneau, Alaska’s Capital.
 Juneau is only reachable by air or water, there are no roads that connect it to the mainland.
 However, Juneau is only a quick 1:35 minute flight from Anchorage.

 Juneau is one of Alaska’s most visited cities because of the large number of cruise passengers that visit each year.
 This makes Mendenhall Glacier, 12 miles from downtown Juneau in the Mendenhall Valley, one of the most visited attractions in all of Alaska.
 At the foot of the glacier is the stunning blue waters of Mendenhall Lake.